coder/coder/docs/admin/architectures/index.md

 We provide the following general recommendations for PostgreSQL settings:

 - Increase number of vCPU if CPU utilization or database latency is high.
-- Allocate extra GB memory if database performance is poor and CPU utilization is low.
+- Allocate extra memory if database performance is poor and CPU utilization is low.
+For maximum performance, the entire database should be able to fit in RAM.
 - Utilize faster disk options such as SSDs or NVMe drives for optimal performance enhancement.